By Riley Chen 1 min read

 Basic Outs Calculation

-Suppose you have Eight of spades and Nine of spades on the flop, with the community cards showing Queen of diamonds, Ten of hearts, and Two of clubs.
+Suppose you have Eight of spades and Nine of spades on The Flop, with the community cards showing Queen of diamonds, Ten of hearts, and Two of clubs.
 Your target is to complete a straight flush.
 To do this, you need either a Seven or a Six of spades on the turn or river.

 Counting your outs, you identify 2 remaining Sevens and 2 remaining Sixes, giving a total of 4 outs.
 To estimate your probability of hitting one of these outs over The Turn and River, you can use the following approximate calculation: